A stochastic subspace approach to gradient-free optimization in high dimensions

 \begin{definition}[Successful isometric embedding] An embedding $\P$ is deemed to be successful if for some $\epsilon \in (0,1)$ and some $\v \in \reals^d$, $\norm{\P^\top \v}^2 \geq (1-\epsilon) \norm{\v}^2$. \end{definition}

-The following Lemma provides the probability of successful embedding when the matrix $\P$ is Haar-distributed. \begin{lemma}[Approximately isometric embedding using Haar-distributed matrices] Fix $\epsilon \in (0,1)$, an integer $\ell \in [1,d]$, and consider a matrix $\mathbf{P}$ drawn according to \eqref{eqn: Haar}.
-Then for any fixed vector $\v \in \reals^d$, the probability of a successful embedding $\delta$ is given by
+The following Lemma provides the probability of successful embedding when the matrix $\P$ is Haar-distributed. \begin{lemma}[Approximately isometric embedding using Haar-distributed matrices] Fix $\epsilon \in (0,1)$, \leaveout{an integer $\ell \in [1,d]$} \insertme{a positive integer $\ell \leq d$}, and consider a matrix $\mathbf{P}$ drawn according to \eqref{eqn: Haar}.
+Then for any fixed vector $\v \in \reals^d$, the probability of a successful embedding, $\delta$, is given by

 where $I_p(\alpha,\beta)$ is the regularized incomplete Beta function, and $X \sim \mathcal{B}eta(\ell/2, (d-\ell)/2)$. \end{lemma}